-- 3. If the cartel arrangements were entered into outside Jersey and/or Guernsey: - details of how and by whom the cartel arrangements were given effect in Jersey and/or Guernsey, in terms of good/s and/or services supplied in or into Jersey and/or Guernsey. - 4.
-Details of the information storage system used by the applicant, including: - the types of storage sources of data held; - where electronic storage systems such as computer servers are held; and - the changes to those systems over the past ten years that may affect the ability to recover electronic documents such as emails.

-5. Information of any past or simultaneous immunity or leniency applications, detailing dates and the relevant jurisdiction/s.
+- 3. If the cartel arrangements were entered into outside Jersey: - details of how and by whom the cartel arrangements were given effect in Jersey, in terms of good/s and/or services supplied in or into Jersey. - 4.
+Details of the information storage system used by the applicant, including: - the types of storage sources of data held; - where electronic storage systems such as computer servers are held; and - the changes to those systems over the past ten years that may affect the ability to recover electronic documents such as emails. - 5.
+Information of any past or simultaneous immunity or leniency applications, detailing dates and the relevant jurisdiction/s.

-Upon receipt of the statement, if we request any additional information during the course of its investigation, a deadline for submission will be given and must be adhered to.
+Upon receipt of the statement, if any additional information is requested during the course of its investigation, a deadline for submission will be given and must be adhered to.